-A request for a grade change must be submitted by the faculty member to the Vice President for Academic Affairs for approval.
+A request for a grade change must be submitted by the faculty member to the Provost for approval.
 Any change of grade from a reassessment must be made within 12 months of the issuance of a grade.

 Course Grade Appeal Process